 It's even more of a problem when you try to put those running the deep state beyond the reach of the law.

-Now, that was the case at the time of King George the Third.
+Now, that was the case at the time of King George III.

-As I point out in my book, the Deep State then was headed by a guy who wore a crown and called himself King George the Third, purported to have divinely appointed authority from God Himself to rule and reign.
+As I point out in my book, the deep state then was headed by a guy who wore a crown and called himself King George III, purported to have divinely appointed authority from God himself to rule and reign.

 We don't have a king today, but we do have thousands, if not tens or hundreds of thousands of federal bureaucrats who wield basically unreviewable and unreviewed power.